brandmadis/workbook2/README.md

-# Developing Django on Repl.it
+# Developing Django on Gitpod.io

 - Fork this template to get started
 - Simply hit run to start the server